John Wolfe Barry became a pupil of Sir John Hawkshaw in 1857 at the age of 21.

 Henry had also spent his first apprenticeship at the famous Elswick works with Sir George Armstrong, a close family friend, learning about mechanical engineering and the use of hydraulic power as a form of energy transmission.
 Finally, he would be employed by Hawkshaw and Brereton as a resident or consulting engineer on a number of projects to do with transportation infrastructure.**

 *Sir John Hawkshaw 1811-1891.
 The Life and Work of an Eminent Victorian Engineer, Martin Beaumont, The Lancashire and Yorkshire Railway Society, 2015.
+Martin has a letter from Charles Barry to John Hawkshaw introducing his son as a potential apprentice.

 **See also: Marc Henry Brunel, History Research Archive, Derek Portman, 2004-5.